edx/edxanalytics/README.md

 edxanalytics
 ============

-This is a prototype version of the user-side of an analytics framework for edX.
-Most documentation for the framework is in the edinsights repository.
-This repository contains:
-* The edX-specific modules
-* The dashboard/UX code.

-Eventually, these will most likely be split into seperate repos.
+Before looking at this repo, look over and read the README for edinsights.
+Come back here when you're done.

+Okay.
+Got it?

+Now, where does edxanalytics fit into the picture.
+To develop edinsights, we needed use cases. edxanalytics was where we built analytics modules as use cases in the development of edinsights.
+We're in the process of picking through those and cleaning them up.
+Once we're done with that process, this will form the new analytics framework for edX.
+Eventually, this will most likely be split into seperate repos in the process (in much the same way as edinsights and edxanalytics both came out of analytics-experiments).

-The primary goal of this project was to generate use-cases for the development of edinsights, as well as figure out how to integrate it into the main system.
-As a result, the code is, in many modules, in very bad shape, or does not work at all (e.g. when we ran into a use-case which edinsights could not support).
+Since the primary goal of this project was to generate use-cases for the development of edinsights, as well as figure out how to integrate it into the main system.
+As a result, the code is, in many modules, in very bad shape, or does not work at all (the API evolved).
+But don't leave yet!
+The system is modular, and there are a couple of really useful things in here.

+The really useful one is the dashboard module.
+It's crude.
+It's ugly.
+It's also really helpful if you're trying to develop new analytics modules.

+The kind of useful one are the modules to get data out of edx-platform (look at the matching branch -- analytics-server -- in the edx-platform) repo.
+These aren't anywhere close to done, but they give insight into how to plug the analytics platform into multiple services and systems and aggregate the results.

 Our goal is to make a pass over this code, and:
  * Strip out bad code.